 “Indian Hippy was born more than two years ago when I learned about the plight of the last few surviving Bollywood movie poster artists in India.
 I was appalled to learn that talented artists of yesteryears had been rendered obsolete in the present computer age.
 Digital printing was ubiquitous, and the hand painted poster and billboard art industry was on the verge of becoming completely extinct forever,” mentions Hinesh.

-It has been close to two decades since the formal closure of the hand painted movie poster industry in India, and there are just a handful of practicing artists still remaining in the trade.
+It has been close to two decades since the formal closure of the hand-painted movie poster industry in India, and there is just a handful of practising artists still remaining in the trade.

 Unlike most other entrepreneurs, Hinesh mentions that he did not seek inspiration from those who had made their millions in stock or inventions – but rather ordinary, everyday folks who had the courage to pursue their goals and in doing so, surpassed everybody’s expectations of them.

-Indian Hippy is one of the best examples that we can find today that is based on self funded investments through personal savings, and realization through sheer grit and determination.
+Indian Hippy is one of the best examples that we can find today that is based on self-funded investments through personal savings, and realisation through sheer grit and determination.

 Hinesh mentions, “I follow a simple methodology when it comes to starting all my ventures – start small but think BIG.
 I have never been afraid to make a humble beginning and that’s exactly how Indian Hippy came into being.”